 Owen, for his part, never got over his first love in Ireland.
 Even at an advanced age, the memory of the girl he left behind in Ireland could bring him to tears.
 True to his word, he never communicated with his mother again.

-By the time of their separation, Owen and Margaret already had two children.
+By the time of their separation, Margaret and Owen O’Sullivan already had two children.
 They would reunite and eventually have four sons and a daughter.
 They lived together another 50 years until Owen died at age 104.

 Two sons played prominent roles in the American Revolution.
 John Sullivan apparently took after his mother.
 A fierce soldier, short and stout, he became a general in the Continental Army and governor of New Hampshire.